Guns N' Roses, "Chinese Democracy" (2008) Album Review

 Summin' It Up...

-So in the end, was Chinese Democracy worth the dollar I paid for it?
+So was Chinese Democracy worth the dollar I paid for it?
 I'd say "yes," with reservations.
 Its "Heinz 57" approach has moments both gutsy and klutzy (though I'd say that there are more of the latter than the former) and though I probably won't give it much play time once the initial "newness" has worn off, I have to admit that the album is kind of fascinating in a totally bizarre way.
 Those with more adventurous tastes than I might actually find Chinese Democracy enjoyable, but I remain glad that I didn't buy into the hype and pay full price for this CD four years ago.
 If you happen to find it at your local dollar store, though, it's a decent enough spin for a buck and worth at least one listen.
 Lord only knows where Sir Axl and his ever changing musical roundtable will go from here!

 (Author's Note: This Hub would not have been possible without the help of Mark H., who picked this CD up for me and allowed me to borrow his "Dollar Tree" photo, and MG71 at the Heart of Metal forum, who inspired the caption to that photo.
 Thanks fellas!)